 - Formulary Exception & Preauthorization form

 - Medical benefit drug request form

-To submit the form and start the prior authorization process, click here: email@example.com
+To submit the form and start the formulary exception process or pre authorization request, click here: email@example.com

 Medication Synchronization is offered at both Riverside and Mall Pharmacies—allowing patients fewer trips to the pharmacy as most of their medications are due on the same monthly/quarterly cycle.
 Med Sync can be compared to an automatic refill program.
 Mercy pharmacists work with each patient to align their medication to a 30- or 90-day refill cycle.
 Patients are then contacted before their refills are due to make sure there have not been any changes to their therapy.
 Mercy pharmacy then gets the prescriptions ready for delivery to the patient in their preferred method—either pick up at the pharmacy or mailed to their home.
 This leads to better adherence rates, and it is convenient for patients as they make less trips to the pharmacy.
 Med Sync also eliminates the need to call the pharmacy to order your refills.
 There is no additional cost to Med Sync—if shortened fills are needed to align the medications, MercyCare also prorates the copay for those fills.